 Common Back Conditions and Yoga Considerations

-Whether you’re a beginner or revisiting your practice, these yoga positions for lower back pain can be a safe and effective start.
+New to yoga—or coming back after a break?
+These back-care basics are a friendly place to start.
 Using the right equipment, like a supportive mat, can enhance your experience—check out our recommendations for the best non-slip yoga mats for sweaty hands:

 - Doctor’s Approval: Consult a physician for chronic pain or conditions like herniated discs.